dhchenx/mmkit-features/doc/example_bird_library.md

 ## A tutorial to create a multimodal features library using CUB_200_2011 datasets.

-Here we give a step-by-step example to demonstrate the steps to build a multimodal features library using the CUB_200_2011 datasets.
+Here we give a step-by-step example to demonstrate the steps to build a multimodal feature library using the CUB_200_2011 datasets.
 The CUB_200_2011 dataset contains text and image-based content to illustrate the classification of birds all over the world.
 The number of bird categories is 200.
 The database contains rich multimodal information about birds.

 ### Steps

-1. Download your CUB_200_2011 datasets and store them into one signle folder.
+1. Download your CUB_200_2011 datasets and store them into one single folder.

-The dataset folder should containsn text descriptions and images of birds.
+The dataset folder should contains text descriptions and images of birds.

 2. Set up a new empty multimodal features library by setting the root_name and dataset_name during init().